 - When positions are vacant receive a request to interview from a state agency

 Additionally, unclassified positions may be filled from direct recruitment by the agency.
 When actively recruiting to fill unclassified positions, descriptions will be listed on this website with instruction on how to apply.

 The Land Office is an equal opportunity employer and applies the guidelines established for affirmative action and equal employment opportunity throughout our agency.

 The Land Office is an E-Verify employer.
 Applicants must possess current legal authorization to work in the U.S. and not require sponsorship now or in the future (i.e., H1-B visa, F-1 visa (OPT), TN visa or any other non immigrant status).
 The Land Office also adheres to the Employee Rights under the Revised FMLA.

-There are currently no open positions at the Commissioners of the Land Office.
+There are currently no job opportunities available.
 Please check back frequently for updates.